 Related Reading: Chowhound Gift Guide 2019: The Best Gourmet Food and Drink Gifts

 Hot sauces, especially, enjoy a good perch inside my fridge.
 From lean-on-me Cholula to Trader Joe’s Zhoug, there’s space for every one, every whim.
 The one I’m turning to most these days?
 Without a doubt, Fly By Jing‘s Sichuan Chili Crisp.

-Sichuan Chili Crisp, 2 for $35 on Fly by Jing
+Sichuan Chili Crisp, $15 on Fly by Jing

 What is chili crisp?
 In short, it’s a chili oil packed with all sorts of goodies (the “crisp”) that make it a highly addictive condiment.
 In Fly By Jing’s case, you’ll find fermented black beans, garlic, shallots, ginger, seaweed, mushroom powder, and of course, Sichuan peppercorns, among other spices and oils.
 This spicy, savory, slightly numbing sauce plays really well with eggs, noodles, proteins, plain white rice, even pizza.

 It’s no surprise I love this sauce so much.
 My husband and I have stocked up on the OG, Lao Gan Ma’s Spicy Chili Crisp, for years.
 The glass jar with the signature red label and portrait of the slightly intimidating Chinese lady (Tao Huabi, to be exact) has been a mainstay of our mapo tofu rituals.
 It wasn’t until I tried Fly By Jing’s version, though, that I thought to go beyond traditional uses.